4A-50/OSVU/CONTRIBUTING.md

 But make sure you don't bring copywrited work into OSVU!

+And with your pull request feel free to add your Discord tag (e.g. wumpus#0267) so you can get the Contributors role.

 # How To Contribute
 ## Testing
 The best way to test OSVU is to just play it.
 Just download a copy of the files and play!
 Keep us in the loop if u find any bugs by submitting an issue (just check it's not already one).